-ABOUT ME: I work full-time at an office, and part-time as a freelance writer, contributing to this blog, to Wide Open Pets (a division of Wide Open Media which includes Wide Open Spaces and Wide Open Country), and several online and print publications.
-I’ve had articles published in Vermont Art Guide, State 14, and Vermont magazine, as well as Wide Open Pets.
-I write about a variety of topics: Vermont travel, life with backyard chickens, rural life, art, gardening, parenting, dogs, and & bees.
-I love reading, so my ideal job would require lots of book reading!
+ABOUT ME: I work full-time at an office, and part-time as a freelance writer, contributing to this blog and to a new site in progress: Edible Pantry.
+I’ve written online articles about keeping chickens for Wide Open Pets (a division of Wide Open Media which includes Wide Open Spaces and Wide Open Country).
+I’ve had articles published in Vermont Art Guide, State 14, and several online and print publications.
+I write about a variety of topics: Vermont travel, life with backyard chickens, rural life, art, reading books, gardening, parenting, dogs, and & bees.

-I’m available for freelance writing and proofreading on a part-time basis, as well as local Vermont freelance photos in a pinch.
+I’m available for freelance writing and proofreading on a part-time basis.
 If you are looking for a freelance writer, please reach out through the contact form, or by email to daphnecybele AT gmail to see if we might work together.

 ABOUT BEAN & BANTAM, THE BLOG: All about life in Vermont with chickens, weeds, and bees.
 Gardening and good food, and writing because I love language and the turn of a word.
 Bean & Bantam is all about getting your garden on, hands dirty in some good soil, family, tending to dogs and bees and chickens, appreciating language, appreciating life, and having a good cackle.